Phoenix Bicycle Accident Lawyers

-As a cyclist, you hope that motorists will always pay attention to you, but they don't.
-Although there are efforts out in the community to change that, you've got to be ready for the harsh reality that your physical safety is at risk every time you get on a bicycle.
-Drivers, of course, are not the only problem out on the road.
-Lack of signage, road shoulders, and bike lanes all contribute to serious accidents involving bicyclists.
-However, driver inattention is still the most common precursor to the collisions that injure bicycle riders.
+As a cyclist, you hoped that motorists would always pay attention to you, but they didn’t.
+Drivers are not the only problem out on the road, however.
+The lack of signage, road shoulders, and bike lanes all contribute to serious accidents involving bicyclists.

-Some common examples of driver negligence or wrongdoing that lead to bicycle accidents include:
+Some examples of driver negligence or wrongdoing that The Husband and Wife Law Team has seen include:

 - Driving under the influence of alcohol and/or drugs

 - Distracted driving or inattention

 - Failing to yield the right-of-way to bicyclists